coderefinery/2020-05-18-online/title.md

 # Online CodeRefinery workshop

-### For those familiar with Git and Collaborative Distribution Version Controll
+### For those familiar with Git and Collaborative Distribution Version Control

 ---